jopemachine-arvis/arvis/documents/plugin-develop.md

 defalult value: `false`

-If you want to not sort your plugin item, use `nosort` option.
+If you want to not sort your plugin item, use `noSort` option.

-Note that `nosort` is true, your plugin items will be positioned most below position.
+Note that `noSort` is true, your plugin items will be positioned most below position.

 ## JSON Schema